 Located an easy 10-minute stroll away from the Natural History Museum, staying with us at the Mercure London Kensington ensures you can maximise your time in the exhibition and the rest of this stunning museum.

-BOOK NOW and stay just moments away from the Natural History Museum.Book Now
+Make your reservation now for Mercure London Kensington and stay just moments away from the Natural History Museum.Book Now